George Hamilton Seymour

 Sir George Hamilton Seymour GCB GCH PC (21 September 1797 – 2 February 1880) was a British diplomat.

 Seymour was the son of Lord George Seymour and his wife Isabella, daughter of Rev. George Hamilton.
-In 1831 he married Gertrude, daughter of Henry Trevor (who later became General Lord Dacre); they had seven children.
+In 1831 he married Gertrude, daughter of Henry Trevor (who later became General Lord Dacre); they had seven children (including the cricketer Alfred Seymour).
 His daughter, Augusta Emily Seymour, married Hugh Cholmondeley, 2nd Baron Delamere of Vale Royal (b.
 3 Oct 1811, d.
 1 Aug 1887).
 He died in February 1880, aged 82.